 Football was my ticket into college.
 In high school, I was blessed to receive CIF-SS honors and set the single-season receptions record with 53.
 After playing a season at a local community college, I was blessed with a half scholarship to Trinity International University, a small, Christian university in the northwest suburbs of Chicago.
 TIU competes in the National Association of Intercollegiate Athletics (NAIA).
 The competition was the equivalent to 1AA or D-2.
 Trinity recruited me as a wide receiver back in high school, however, I wanted to try out the JUCO route to see if any other opportunities would arise.
 They didn’t.
 I was tall, ran good routes, had amazing hands, but lacked in the speed department.
 Ironically, the majority of my playtime came on special teams as the long snapper.
 Although I did not graduate from TIU, my experiences on and off the field changed my life forever.

-This blog will reflect on the past and present experiences and challenges of I face as a man, husband, dad and follower of Christ.
+This blog will reflect on the past and present experiences and challenges I face as a man, husband, dad, and follower of Christ.
 I may even throw in some tech reviews, opinion pieces, business, and marketing concepts and tips for startups and small businesses.
-I’m also getting ordained, but that’s another story I’ll probably write about.
+I’m ordained and passionate about preserving the freedom we have in America.